Jankoetf/Chess_Engine/README.md

 ### Controller

 - **main.py**: The application entry point that coordinates between Model and View.
 Handles user input, manages game flow, and updates the display based on game state.
-- **ui_state.py**: Encapsulates the state of the controller, tracking UI-specific states like active menu, game mode, and display options
+- **main_state.py**: Encapsulates the state of the controller, tracking UI-specific states like active menu, game mode, and display options

 ### Supporting Files

-- **resources/**: Contains all graphical assets used by the application.
+- **Resources/**: Contains all graphical assets used by the application.
 - **RunScripts/**: Convenience batch scripts for launching the application.
 - **PresentationResources/**: Materials used for project presentations
 - **requirements.txt**: Lists all Python dependencies required by the project.
 - **.gitignore**: Specifies files and directories excluded from version control.
-- **README.md**: Project documentation including installation instructions, features, and usage guide.
+- **README.md**: Project documentation including installation instructions, features, and usage guide

 ## Project Structure